sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-deeplink-intoapp/cp-mobile-dev-kit-deeplink-intoapp.md

     <!-- border -->![MDK](img-2.8.png)

     Regardless of whether you are creating an online or offline application, this step is needed for app to connect to an OData service.
 When building an MDK Mobile application, it assumes the OData service created and the destination that points to this service is set up in Mobile Services.
-For MDK Web application, destination is set up in SAP BTP cockpit.
+For MDK Web application, destination is set up in SAP BTP admin UI.

     >Since you have Enable Offline set to *Yes*, the generated application will be offline enabled in the MDK Mobile client and will run as online in Web environment.